Srijita627/Mini-Project--Sidebar-Menu/README.md

 # Sidebar Menu Project

 A sleek and modern sidebar menu with smooth animations and a responsive layout.
-This project is built using HTML, CSS, and JavaScript.
+This project is built using HTML and CSS.

 ## 🔹 Features